Greetings and salutations fellow trader: Welcome to my profile.

 = AIM =

-i) To generate a perpetual income on auto-pilot;
+i) to generate a perpetual income on auto-pilot;

 Compared to a conventional business, property, shares, etc. the benefits include:

-i) high leverage (up to 3000:1 = increase profit potential);
+i) high leverage (up to 3000:1 = increased profit potential);

-v) custom trade sizes (0.01 - 100 Lots = manage risk better);
+v) custom position sizing (0.01 - 100 Lots = manage risk better);

-vi) 24/5 market hours ( = more trade opportunities);
+vi) 24 hours x 5 days market is open ( = more trade opportunities);

 vii) limited pairs ( = fewer trade instruments to analyse);